-The Contractor shall bring to the attention of the County Project Director any dispute between the County and the Contractor regarding the performance of services as stated in this Master Agreement.
-If the County Project Director is not able to resolve the dispute, the Director of DPH, or his/her designee shall resolve it.
+The Contractor shall bring to the attention of the County Project Manager any dispute between the County and the Contractor regarding the performance of services as stated in this Master Agreement.
+If the County Project Manager is not able to resolve the dispute, the Director of DPH, or designee shall resolve it.